ucla-biostat-257-2020spring/ucla-biostat-257-2020spring.github.io/index.md

 ### Homework

-You will be required to hand in 4-6 homework assignments throughout the quarter.
+You will be required to work on 4-6 homework assignments throughout the quarter.

 ### Exam